NewsLocal News

 and last updated

-TULSA, Okla. — The Oklahoma State Department of Mental Health and Substance Abuse unveiled new initiatives and a mission challenging its old ways of addressing these crises.
+TULSA, Okla. — The Oklahoma State Department of Mental Health and Substance Abuse unveiled new initiatives and a mission challenging its old ways of addressing crisis.

-2 News sat down with a mental health professional to get their reaction to the department’s announcement as it was happening.
+2 News sat down with a mental health professional to watch the department’s announcement live.

 "It makes no sense in my mind that we know exactly where to go if we are in a car accident and have a broken leg, but we have no clue where to go if we’re in a mental health crisis or a loved one in a mental health crisis," said Commissioner Allie Friesen with ODMASAS.

-The department is writing a new chapter in its story on, holding a news conference on World Mental Health Day.
+The department is writing a new chapter, one they announced in a news conference on World Mental Health Day.

 "You will see nothing but brutal honesty from us, as Christina will let me be brutally honest, and you will see transparency and partnership," said Friesen.